Protect Australia's Cultural Heritage

 PROTECT ABORIGINAL CULTURAL HERITAGE

-The Jawaren and Garnkiny sites in the East Kimberley, Mt Richardson and Lake Wells in the Goldfields, Burrup and Harding Dam in the Pilbara, and Munday Swamp are just the tip of the iceberg.
-The State Government is pushing a new law through Parliament that will allow the ongoing destruction of more sites like these.
+The Jawaren and Garnkiny sites in the East Kimberley, Mt Richardson and Lake Wells in the Goldfields, the Burrup and Harding Dam in the Pilbara, and Munday Swamp just east of Perth, are just the tip of the iceberg of significant Aboriginal cultural heritage locations at risk.

 Hundreds of sites are at risk of harm or destruction right now.
-Many intersect sacred waterways, cave systems, Songlines and Dreamtime locations with irreplaceable engravings, paintings and artefacts dating back tens of thousands of years.
+Many intersect sacred waterways, cave systems, songlines and Dreamtime locations with irreplaceable engravings, paintings and artefacts dating back tens of thousands of years.